raspberrypilearning/count-the-creatures/en/step_6.md

 --- task ---

-Now you need to edit the code, so that each of the sprites has a unique starting position:
+Now, you need to edit the code, so that each of the sprites has a unique starting position:

 ![image of blue toucan sprite](images/blue-toucan.png)